 Submitted by: Suzanne from Meandering Wild

 Exploring the southern coast of Ireland is a must when traveling in Ireland.
-It is home to many historical sites ranging from military forts to old castles, but none with a history like Spike Island.
+It is home to many historical landmarks in Europe, ranging from military forts to old castles, but none with a history like Spike Island.

 Originally a monastery built in 635 A.D., it was transformed during the great famine in 1847 to be the largest prison ever built in Ireland or England up to that point.
 Due to British colonialism, Spike Island was utilized as a temporary hold for those awaiting transport to British settlements worldwide.